MY-Climate-Observatory/myco-data/CLIMATExGovernment/my-national-policy-2002/README.md

 ### Terms of Use

-Unfortunately, the publisher has set very strict data usage terms on the use of the content of this policy.
-Our team is currently reaching out to the original publishers for written permission.
+MYCO has received written permission from The Ministry of Environment and Water (Kementerian Alam Sekitar dan Air, KASA) on 27 July 2020 to share our analysis of the data.
+The specific terms of use of this data is as followed:

+`No part of this publishing may be reproduced or transmitted in any form or by any means, electionic or mechanical, including photocopy, without permission in writing from the Publisher.`

+If you want to use this document for your own analysis, please reach out to KASA for written permission.